julianchurchill/text-adventure/README.md

   - Make sure this will be backwards compatible with current behaviour - save files will have 'pick up' actions for items that will now be automatically picked up.
 So the original extra 'pick up' must be harmless and just fail silently since the user already has the item in their inventory.
   - Add deserialisation from model text and serialisation for action history.
   - Add to ItemActionFactory a new 'take item' action which returns a generic UserActionItemAction object that wraps an Action object - in this case specifically an TakeASpecificItemAction.
+- Max score needs to be a value specified in the model content text file.
+It is currently hard coded in BasicModel.java.
 - Smarter resume.
 Capture all the text from all the actions that took place in the current location - instead of playing all actions, ignoring text and reshowing the basic room description.
 Allows players to regain context much more easily - e.g. if they were in the middle of a conversation or half way through a puzzle.

 Bugs